Chapter 9: Academic Integrity and Style Rules (APA 7th edition)

 (g) In addition, the title of your paper should appear on the first line of the text of your paper (APA, 2020).
 As per APA, this title should be “title case, bold, and centered” (p.
 39).

 You also need to consider levels of heading in your paper.
 Headings help you organize your paper.
 APA (2020) identifies five levels of heading all of which are bolded and title cased.
-For an example of headings, check out the inside cover of the APA manual or this link
+For an example of headings, check out the inside cover of the APA manual at this link.

 You will see that some headings are centred whereas others are flush left or indented (APA, 2020).
 Also, some are italicized and some have a period at the end of the heading.
 For a short paper, you may also decide to not use any headings except Level 1.
 This level is always included in a paper because the paper’s title is always noted on the first page following the title page (APA, 2020).
 And then, remember that the introduction to your paper does not require a heading (APA, 2020).
 If your paper is short, you may choose to use just Level 1 heading, which means your headings will be “centered, bold, and title case” (APA, 2020, p.
 46).